Artist Practice & Theory

 Students develop their understanding of the art world enabling them to develop career strategies and skills in approaching galleries, applying for awards and prizes, and documenting art work and more.
 Students also learn about gallery representation and how to develop exhibition proposals, artist statements and CVs.

-This year-long subject is made up of three separate study units.
-Each unit runs for a half-day session over a 12 week trimester.
-Units can be enrolled in any order, or as a single unit of study, if chosen.
-Three study units complete this subject in the Advanced Diploma of Visual Art.
+This year-long subject is made up of three study units.
+Each unit runs for a 2.75-hour class session over a 12-week term.
+Units can be enrolled in any order or as a single unit of study if chosen.
+All three units complete the professional practice requirement for the CUA67020 Advanced Diploma of Visual Arts.

 Regular gallery visits and talks by gallery directors and artists are a fundamental part of this subject.
 The aim of the course is to enable students to connect their studio work in the framework of contemporary art practice and to develop an awareness of career structures and possibilities.